mech/Languages/Clean Code/Interface.md

 ## Sequence Diagrams

 Notice now that you have drawn a sequence diagram, this design conversation has been inverted.
 The previous design emphasis was on classes and who and what they knew.
 Suddenly, the conversation has changed; it is now revolving around messages.
 Instead of deciding on a class and then figuring out its responsibilities, you are now deciding on a message and figuring out where to send it.

+The message-based perspective yields more flexible applications than does the class-based perspective.

+Changing from fundamental design question from "I know I need this class, what should it do?" to "I need to send this message, who should respond to it?" is the first "ah-ha" moment you can have of OOD.

+## Duck Typing

+* Inheritance - is-a
+* Composition - has-a
+* Duck Type - behaves-like-a

+It's not what an object **is** that matters, it's what it **does**.

+> Code like this gets written when programmers are blinded by existing classes and neglect to notice that they have overlooked important messages; this dependent-laden code is a natural outgrowth of a class-based perspective.

+The concreteness of class-type makes it simple to understand buy dangerous to extend.
+The duck-type alternative is more abstract; it places slightly greater demands on your understanding but in return offers ease of extension.

+This tension between the costs of concretion and the costs of abstraction is fundamental to object-oriented design.

+The ability to tolerate ambiguity about the class of an object is the hallmark of a confident designer.
+Once you begin to treat your objects as if they are defined by their behavior rather than by their class, you enter into a new realm of expressive flexible design.

+`case` statement, `kind_of?`, `is_a?` and `responds_to?` all point to a missing duck type.

+> Place trust in your ducks

+The decision to create a new duck type relies on judgment.
+The purpose of design is to lower costs; bring this measuring tick to every situation.
+If creating a duck type would reduce unstable dependencies, do so.
+Use your best judgement.

+Duck typing create virtual types that are defined by what they do instead of who they are.